KamilaAzul/synergia-photovoltaic/README.md

 # **_Synergia Photovoltaic_**
-Synergia is a family-run business,specializing in installing photovoltaic panels, which are an ecological source of energy.
+The Synergia is a family-run business,specializing in installing photovoltaic panels, which are an ecological source of energy.

 ![Alt text](assests/read_me_file_photos/Synergia.png)